gs0510/test-lfs/README.md

-Testing out GitHub's LFS assets CDN with Vercel deployments, using embarassing photos of a friend.
+Testing out GitHub LFS with Vercel deployments, using embarassing photos of a friend.